-July 25, 2017
+November 1, 2017

-Chairman Honan, Chairman Boncore, and Members of the Joint Committee, on behalf of MACDC and our members, I am testifying in support of An Act Financing the Production and Preservation of Housing for Low- and Moderate-income Residents (H.675/H.3653), legislation filed by Chairman Honan, Sen. Forry and Governor Baker that provides new housing-related capital authorization to help the Commonwealth meet its housing needs and provide more affordable housing.
+Chairman Cabral, and Members of the Committee, on behalf of MACDC and our members, I am testifying in support of An Act Financing the Production and Preservation of Housing for Low- and Moderate-income Residents (H.3925), legislation advanced by the Joint Committee on Housing that provides new housing-related capital authorization to help the Commonwealth meet its housing needs and provide more affordable housing.

 MACDC represents all 60 state-certified CDCs in Massachusetts as well as 30 other non-profit organizations that share our mission of expanding economic opportunity across the Commonwealth.
 Our members have long been engaged in addressing the need for affordable housing.
 Many CDCs have been able to expand their housing production and community economic development efforts because of the Legislature's adoption of the Community Investment Tax Credit (CITC) program in 2012.
-The CITC has generated nearly \$23 million in private philanthropic investment over the past three years, with a total of nearly 4,500 separate donations to 54 high performing community development organizations.
+The CITC has generated nearly \$24 million in private philanthropic investment over the past three years, with a total of nearly 4,500 separate donations to 54 high performing community development organizations.
 CITC entitles a donor to receive a 50% refundable state tax credit if it donates \$1,000 or more to a participating community development corporation or one of the two DHCD-designated community support organizations.

 CITC has been a gamechanger for these organizations, enabling them to deepen their community engagement, to expand their programing and to increase their impact.
-Over the past two years, CITC organizations have engaged nearly 2,000 community leaders, created or preserved 1,948 housing units through development of housing or mixed-use projects, and generated over \$1.2 billion in economic activity.
+Over the past two years, CITC organizations have engaged nearly 2,000 community leaders, created or preserved 1,948 housing units through development of housing or mixed use projects, and generated over \$1.2 billion in economic activity.
 The program is also helping CDCs expand their housing development pipeline: last year CITC groups added 33 projects, with a total of 2,133 units, to the pipeline on top of the 4,203 units that were already in the pipeline.